uccser/cs-field-guide/text/en/chapters/computer-vision.md

 {panel end}

-{comment TODO diagram of a CCD}

-**Digital cameras** have uniform sensitivity to light across their whole field of vision.
+Digital cameras have uniform sensitivity to light across their whole field of vision.
 Light intensity and colour are picked up by RGB sensor elements on a silicon chip, but they aren’t as good at capturing a wide range of light levels as our eyes are.
 Typically, a modern digital camera can automatically tune its exposure to either bright or dark scenes, but it might lose some detail (e.g. when it is tuned for dark exposure, any bright objects might just look like white blobs).

 {comment TODO image of Bayer colour filter}

 #### Colour Spaces

-When working with *digital images* colour representation is an important issue, a colour space is a mathematical model describing how colours may be represented in an image.
+When working with *digital images* colour representation is an important issue, as these images are just a bunch of arbitrary values.
+A colour space is a mathematical model describing how colours may be represented in an image.
+Many colour spaces focus on trying to produce colour similar to responsiveness of the humna eye, while others have a more machine orientated purpose.

 {panel type="teacher-note" summary="Colour spaces"}

-In this section we cover the RGB and HSV colour spaces.
+In this section we cover the RGB, CMYK, and HSV colour spaces.
 There are many different types of colour spaces, many for specialised purposes that we do not cover here.

 {panel end}